SoulofAkuma/university.trainer/README.md

 - (Optional for javascript development to trigger server restart on file modification)
     - install nodemon with `npm install -g nodemon --save`
 - Start the server with `node server.js` or `nodemon --inspect server.js` (if you followed the optional step)
 - Access the server through [http://localhost:8181](http://localhost:8181) and query your markdown files
+- Put all your markdown files into `public/md`